-This is a supplement to the IHE Pathology and Laboratory Medicine (PaLM) Technical
+This is a supplement to the IHE Pathology and Laboratory Medicine (PaLM) Technical Framework V9.0.

-Framework V8.0.
 Each supplement undergoes a process of public comment and trial implementation before being incorporated into the volumes of the Technical Frameworks.

-This supplement is published on November 29, 2017 for public comment.
-Comments are invited and can be submitted at http://ihe.net/PaLM Public Comments.
-In order to be considered in development of the trial implementation version of the supplement, comments must be received by January 26, 2018.
+This supplement is published on December 31, 2018 for the second round of public comment.
+Comments are invited and can be submitted at http://ihe.net/PaLM_Public_Comments.
+In order to be considered in development of the trial implementation version of the supplement, comments must be received by February 8, 2019.